 My Experience and Training

 As a Renaissance Soul it took many years for my interests, talents and passions to come together.
-Following a long career as a professional recruiter for major corporations, I graduated from the Coaches Training Institute in 2000 and begin my coaching career.
-I have helped people of many walks of life overcome obstacles and move through transitions, find direction and purpose, and to live healthier, more fulfilling lives.
+Following a long career as a professional recruiter for major corporations, I graduated from the Coaches Training Institute in 2000 and began my coaching career.
+As I progressed in my field, I realized the importance of integrating body awareness to empower people to heal and feel whole.
+This holistic approach has helped people of many walks of life overcome obstacles, move through transitions, and find direction and purpose.
+Restoring freedom of movement also allows one to live healthier, more fulfilling lives.

-In 2013 I became a certified iRest® Yoga Nidra practitioner.
-This training expanded my ability to help individuals successfully address and heal a wide-range of issues including anxiety, insomnia, inter-personal conflict, physical ailments, and depression.
+In 2013 I became a certified iRest® teacher.
+This training expanded my ability to help individuals successfully address and heal a wide-range of emotional issues including anxiety, insomnia, inter-personal conflict, physical ailments, and depression.

 As an adjunct faculty of Harper College since 1997, I have facilitated a variety of personal growth courses, including iRest meditation and now Somatic Movement.
 Since 2001 I have been on the editorial staff of Yoga Chicago writing the Living in Sync column.
 I also author a regular newsletter/blog.